alialkhatib/alialkhatib.github.io/_posts/2012-08-28-social-structure.md

 **

 **
-  Or at least, that's how <i>I presume</i> it is.
+  Or at least, that's how *I presume* it is.
 In the US.
 For people in Generation (X?, ) Y and Z. Maybe.
 **

 **